Woooderson/ForecastMinified/README.md

 # ForecastMinified
-Forecast App with data from Swedish SMHI and Google Maps Geolocation API.
+A Swedish weather forecast application with data from Swedish SMHI and Google Maps Geolocation API.

 Hint: Only usable using modern browsers.